And more specifically, who are the ones that are considered generally to produce the best quality?

 All right, since I’ve laid the groundwork for all that criteria, let’s get into the list itself.

-Best Class A RV Brands – Diesel Pushers 10 years ago
+Best Class A RV – Used Diesel Pushers From 10 years ago

-We’re going to start with the diesel pusher section of the Class A motorhome.
+We’re going to start with the used diesel pusher section of the Class A motorhome.

 These are the big boys so it’s a good place to start.
-We’re going to go back 10 years first.
+And we’re going to go back to my Class A RV manufacturers list from 10 years ago first.

 And 10 years ago, what if you were buying a higher end Class A diesel pusher?